otrv4/otrv4/otrv4.md

 requested an Off-the-Record private conversation.").
 If Bob is willing to use OTR with Alice (with a protocol version that Alice has offered), he should start the AKE or DAKE according to the compatible version he supports.

+Note that query Messages are not allowed to be sent in `ENCRYPTED_MESSAGES` state.

 ##### Whitespace Tags